-If your school, travel group, service group or organization is planning on visiting Manzanar NHS we have several options.
+As a school, travel group, service group, or organization planning to visit Manzanar National Historic Site you have several options.

 You can visit Manzanar on your own.
 There are exhibits in the visitor center where the award winning 22-minute film Remembering Manzanar shows every 30 minutes.
 There are the award-winning exhibits in Block 14 that include a restored mess hall, two replica barracks, and a latrine.
 A self-guiding driving tour of Manzanar circles the site where you will see a baseball field, Japanese gardens, cemetery and monument, and two original sentry posts.

 You can reserve a ranger-led program.
 Depending on the length of your visit, a program may be a 30 minute introduction to the site, or a lengthier in-depth tour of Manzanar.
 Please email e-mail us to schedule a trip.
 You may download and fill out the Reservation Request Form and email it to the address at the top of the form.
 There is no charge for the tour or for parking.

 Manzanar National Historic Site requires that school groups include one adult for every 15 students.
 Our maximum group size is 30 people per ranger available.
 This means that groups larger than 30 may be split between rangers.
 We are not able to accommodate more.
 We will do everything we can to confirm your tour, however not all requests can be accommodated due to lack of staffing.
 If we cannot accommodate your request, please know that you can visit Manzanar on your own.
 With our extensive exhibits, introductory film, self-guiding driving tour, and rangers at the front desk, tour leaders can lead their own excursions to Manzanar.

 Types of Ranger Guided Programs

 Block 14 Tour (Outdoor)